the-maldridge/shinit/README.md

 ## Limitations?

-Probably many, mostly that it is incompatible with the cloud-init format for user-data.
-The user-data must be a file that starts with `#!` and must be interpretable by something on the system.
+Probably many, mostly that it isn't compabible with as much stuff as cloud-init is, and it doesn't do as much with the data either.

+---
+`shinit` logo created by @ahesford.